chatcharoen/dbsec-workshop/Lab_Guides/Redaction/README.md

      ![](images/115.png)

 - For the Policy Name field, enter REDACT_EMP_DATA.
-Review that the Policy Expression is ‘1=1’.
+Confirm that the Policy Expression is ‘1=1’.
 This Redaction Policy Expression defaults to 1=1 (TRUE), meaning to always redact.

      ![](images/116.png)